chenyenting1998/GRS/README.md

 # Gaoping River and shelf analysis

-Reproducible data analysis for the paper *Responses of macrofauna community structure and function to extreme weather events on the river-influenced continental shelf*.
+Reproducible data analysis for the paper Chen et al. (in prep).

 Data used in this analysis is stored in a separate repository: https://github.com/chenyenting1998/GRSmacrofauna.

 ## File structure